Winona State University, Education Village

 Wabasha Rec Center – The rec center currently includes two buildings, a gymnasium constructed in the 1920s and a 1992 gym addition, which contains climbing walls.
 The design calls for the addition, also known as John Nett Gym, to remain.
 The older portion will be demolished due to its condition and the cost associated with addressing its significantly deteriorated envelope and integrating code-compliant renovations.
 In its place, an addition south of the 1992 gym will provide the main building entry, departmental office space, one classroom, equipment storage and restrooms.

 Cathedral School – Originally constructed as a school building in 1929, Cathedral School’s classrooms represent a learning environment that is aging, yet still exists in the spectrum of schools in the United States and in which a segment of future teachers will work.
 It presents a unique opportunity to create a thoroughly modern teaching apparatus within the context of a historic classroom “shell.”
-The building will contain two classrooms, post-graduate teacher development functions and administrative offices, including the Dean’s suite.
+The building contains two classrooms, post-graduate teacher development functions and administrative offices, including the Dean’s suite.
 The location of these functions within the building enables students and faculty to experience the rich historic office and teaching spaces from early in the century.